 At the time of this writing, Southeast Veterinary Neurology is the team of board-certified neurologists south of the University of Florida that performs BAER testing for dogs.

-Call us today or request a consultation to start getting the help your pet needs in Boynton Beach, Miami and surrounding areas in South Florida.
+Call us today or request a consultation to start getting the help your pet needs in Boynton Beach, Miami, Jupiter, and surrounding areas in South Florida.